datafold-dev/datafold/README.rst

 `pip <https://pip.pypa.io/en/stable/>`__ and
 `setuptools <https://setuptools.pypa.io/en/latest/>`__ installed.
 Both packages usually ship with a standard Python installation.
 The package dependencies install automatically.
-The main dependencies and their role in *datafold* are listed below in "Dependencies".
+The main dependencies and their usage in *datafold* are listed below in section "Dependencies".

 There are two ways to install *datafold*: